diffyne/diffyne/docs/getting-started/quickstart.md

 ### Key Concepts:
 - `{{ $count }}` displays the current count
-- `diffyne:click="increment"` calls the method on the server
+- `diff:click="increment"` calls the method on the server
 - Changes are automatically synced via Virtual DOM diff

 ## 4. Use Component